petk/php-build-system/docs/evolution.md

 #### Autotools

 * Many new configure options.
-* The `--with-servlet[=DIR]`, `--with-hyperwave` configure options were removed.
+* The `--with-servlet[=DIR]`, `--with-hyperwave` configure options have been removed.

 </details>

 ## PHP 4.4 (2005)

-Additional release of PHP 4.4 was done in addition to PHP 5 branch that added man pages for `phpize` and `php-config` scripts.
+Additional release of PHP 4.4 has been done in addition to PHP 5 branch that added man pages for `phpize` and `php-config` scripts.

 ## PHP 5.1 (2005)

-Bundled libtool was updated to 1.5.20.
+Bundled libtool has been updated to 1.5.20.

 <details>
 <summary>Changelog</summary>